Why Cold Email for Digital Marketing Agencies Works

 Although this may sound a bit harsh, it is true: we’re far more likely to connect to a stranger that makes us feel important than we’re to connect with someone who starts off by talking about themselves.

-Some of the ways you could do this (subtly) in your cold emails include:
+Some of the ways you could do this in your cold emails include:

 The key here is to make your prospect feel like they’re being listened to.
 Once you’ve accomplished this, you can go ahead and dive a little deeper in your offer/proposal.

-Be specific on what you’re offering, how it can help them, and why they should trust you.
-Your prospect needs to understand why they should be interested in your offer and, most importantly, why it’s different from all the others they’ve received.
+Clearly specify what you are offering, how it benefits them, and why they should trust you.
+Your prospect must understand why your offer is appealing and, crucially, how it stands out from others they have received.

 Underline your credibility

-Welcome to the internet, where in 2022, more than 300,000 reports for phishing were sent in the United States alone.
-And this doesn’t include the thousands upon thousands of people who didn’t report phishing attempts.
-Nor does it include the many other ways people can get scammed over the internet (particularly via email).
+Welcome to the internet, where in 2022, over 300,000 phishing reports were filed in the United States alone.
+This figure excludes the countless individuals who did not report phishing attempts, as well as the numerous other methods through which people can be scammed online, especially via email.

-In this kind of environment, you must demonstrate your credibility.
-Why would your cold email prospect believe you?
-Why would they give you their time and money?
-Does your company have any notable accolades?
-Were you featured in any magazines or blogs?
-Are there any reviews that can help you build up a good reputation?
+In such an environment, it’s crucial to establish your credibility.
+Why should your cold email prospect trust you?
+What reasons do they have to invest their time and money in you?
+Does your company hold any significant accolades?
+Have you been featured in any magazines or blogs?
+Are there any reviews that can enhance your reputation?

 Nail the right timing